Enhanced Generative Model Evaluation with Clipped Density and Coverage: Background

 We consider a setting in which we are given $N$ i.i.d. samples $\{x^r_i\}_{i=1}^N$ from an unknown data (reference, or real) distribution $p_r$ and $M$ i.i.d. samples $\{x^s_j\}_{j=1}^M$ generated from an unknown synthetic data distribution $p_s$.
 In this section, we review relevant metrics for evaluating generative models that aim to disentangle two aspects of synthetic data: fidelity (how realistic each synthetic sample is) and coverage (how well the synthetic samples populate the real density distribution).
 These metrics serve as the basis for our proposed improvements.

-Assuming a given support $S^r$ of the real distribution and $S^s$ for the synthetic distribution, \emph{Precision} \cite{sajjadi2018assessing, simon2019revisiting} measures the proportion of synthetic samples that fall in $S^r$, while \emph{Recall} \cite{sajjadi2018assessing, simon2019revisiting} measures the proportion of i.i.d. real samples that fall in $S^s$.
+Assuming given supports $S^r$ for the real distribution and $S^s$ for the synthetic distribution, \emph{Precision} measures the proportion of synthetic samples that fall within $S^r$, while \emph{Recall} measures the proportion of i.i.d. real samples that fall in $S^s$~\citep{sajjadi2018assessing, simon2019revisiting}.

-However, the underlying densities $d^r$ and $d^s$ and their support $S^r$ and $S^s$ are unknown, making such computation infeasible.
-In practice, \emph{improved} \emph{Precision} and \emph{Recall} \cite{kynkaanniemi2019improved} estimate these distributions through the union of balls centered on each observed sample, with a radius equal to the distance $\NND_k$ from each center to its $k$-Nearest Neighbor \cite{BURMAN1992132}.
-Here, $\NND_k^r$ denotes the distance to the $k$-nearest real data sample, while $\NND_k^s$ denotes the distance to the $k$-nearest synthetic data sample.
+However, the underlying densities $d^r$ and $d^s$ and their supports $S^r$ and $S^s$ are unknown, making such computation infeasible.
+In practice, \emph{improved} \emph{Precision} and \emph{Recall}~\citep{kynkaanniemi2019improved} approximate these supports by the union of balls centered at each observed sample, with a radius equal to the distance $\NND_k$ from its center to its $k$-th Nearest Neighbor~\citep{BURMAN1992132}.
+We denote by $\NND^r_k$ and $\NND^s_k$ the distance to the $k$-th nearest real and synthetic sample, respectively.

-Yet, \emph{iPrecision} and \emph{iRecall} are strongly biased by out-of-distribution samples \cite{naeem2020reliable}.
-Real outliers, being far from their nearest neighbors, create large balls and bias the estimation of ${S^r}$.
-Similarly, bad samples in the synthetic data compromise the approximation of the synthetic support \cite{naeem2020reliable}.
+Yet, \emph{iPrecision} and \emph{iRecall} are strongly biased by out-of-distribution samples.
+Real outliers, being far from their nearest neighbors, create large balls and bias the estimation of $S^r$.
+Similarly, bad synthetic samples compromise the approximation of the synthetic support~\citep{naeem2020reliable}.